DakshThakur-13/Junior/README.md

-# Junior - Your Trusted AI Legal Assistant 🧑‍⚖️
+# Junior - AI Legal Assistant for Indian Lawyers ⚖️

 > An Agentic AI Workflow Platform designed as a hyper-efficient Legal Assistant for Indian lawyers.

+**Last Updated:** December 26, 2025

 ## 🎯 Overview